 A 2011 meta-analysis involving over 270,000 students across 213 studies concluded that students who were a part of evidence-based SEL programs scored an 11 percentile-point gain compared to students who did not.
 SEL students also were seen to behave better in the classroom, manage stress and depression in more mature ways, and had better attitudes towards themselves, others, and school.

-Criticisms of SEL
+Criticisms of Social Emotional Learning

 Critics of social-emotional learning point mainly to the increased responsibility of teachers.
 When SEL is implemented, teachers are expected to assess and develop children’s social and emotional skills.
 Critics argue that non-psychologists are not equipped to make informed analyses, and wonder where and how the training to effectively implement these standards will come from.